jswijnands/Deep-Pathfinder/README.md

 ```

 To apply the Deep-Pathfinder algorithm using the last 45 minutes of ceilometer data in the supplied NetCDF file, run the command below.
-Results will be written to the `data` folder.

 ```
 python Deep-Pathfinder_inference.py
 ```

+Results will be written to the `data` folder: (i) plots with a black line representing Deep-Pathfinder results and (ii) mixing layer height values added as a Deep-Pathfinder variable to a copy of the NetCDF input file.